Late academician remembered

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HARIPUR: Anjuman Taraqipasand Musanifeen Haripur chapter on Wednesday organized a literary reference for the renowned poet and educationist late Prof Dr. Sufiyan Safi here at the District Bar Council Hall.
+HARIPUR: Anjuman Taraqqi Pasand Musanifeen Haripur chapter on Wednesday organized a literary reference for the renowned poet and educationist late Prof Dr. Sufiyan Safi here at the District Bar Council Hall.

 He died of cardiac arrest on July 9 at the age of 61.